 It’s hard to miss the influence of Readville native and former Boston Mayor Thomas Menino in the neighborhood, with everything from the YMCA to a wing of the Hyde Park branch of the Boston Public Library bearing his name.
 Fairmount Hill, known largely as an Irish and Italian neighborhood, is filled with historic Colonial and Victorian homes.
 Lively Cleary Square, meanwhile, is a true mishmash, combining fast food joints, run-down storefronts, and beautiful historic structures like the Vertullo Building, likely the oldest and only surviving wooden commercial building in the district, and the Everett Square Theatre.
 The Cleary Square area has a large Haitian population, as well as bubbles of Latino groups.

 The last few years have seen debate over development in Readville, particularly near the Commuter Rail station.
-Mayor Walsh has long eyed the area as a potential spot for growth, so change may be imminent.
+Mayor Walsh has long eyed the area as a potential spot for growth, and projects such as a nearly 250-unit housing complex are starting to pop up.
 And as for that Commuter Rail, it does often run late, but locals say being only a couple stops from Back Bay Station is tremendously easy for those who work downtown.

 Despite the fact that the neighborhood is within city limits, outdoorsy types enjoy Hyde Park’s proximity to the Blue Hills and Stony Brook Reservation.
 Some residents aren’t crazy about the lack of shops or nice restaurants.
-While you won’t find a ton of fine dining, there is plenty of international food and a few local favorites like Ron’s Ice Cream, an ice cream and bowling alley combo, Tutto Italiano, and the Fairmount Grille.
+While you won’t find a ton of fine dining, there is plenty of international food and a few local favorites like Tutto Italiano and Ron’s Ice Cream, an ice cream and bowling alley combo.

 The Fairmount, Hyde Park and Readville stops on the Commuter Rail